Skip to content

 wh <domain> <verb> --help # verb details with flags and examples

-wh help --format json # full CLI spec as JSON
+wh help --format json # structured CLI spec as JSON

 wh doctor # verify environment and connectivity